rpwoodbu/bazel_demo/README.md

 Edit the `.bazelrc` file (or create it if you didn't), and place this in it:
 ```
-# Don't even tool for a local toolchain.
+# Don't even look for a local toolchain.
 build --repo_env=BAZEL_DO_NOT_DETECT_CPP_TOOLCHAIN=1

 build --incompatible_enable_cc_toolchain_resolution